2002utkarsh/gym_tracker_app/README.md

 I built this app because I was facing a problem tracking my sets effectively during workouts.
 I found that existing solutions were often too cluttered or didn't quite match my workflow.
 I needed something simple, fast, and focused on what matters: logging sets, tracking progress, and getting stronger.

 So, I decided to build this Gym Tracker to solve my own problem.
-It's designed to be the perfect companion for the gym—no distractions, just results.
+It's designed to be the perfect companion for the gym, no distractions, just results.

 ## Features